odoo/documentation/content/applications/finance/payment_providers/stripe.rst

 - iDEAL
 - Przelewy24 (P24)

-To enable some of these local payment methods with Stripe, list them as supported payment icons.
-To do so, go to :menuselection:`Payment Providers --> Stripe --> Configuration` and add the desired payment methods in the **Supported Payment Icons** field.
+To enable some of these local payment methods with Stripe, go to :menuselection:`Payment Providers --> Stripe --> Configuration` and add the desired payment methods in the **Supported Payment Methods** field.
 If the desired payment method is already listed, you don't have anything to do.

 .. image:: stripe/stripe_enable_local_payment_method.png